 Regarding the protection of the rights of the minor shareholders, to demonstrate the fairness and transparency, the company has posted the criteria on the shareholders' right to propose agenda to the general meeting of shareholders and to nominate candidates for Directorship, both in Thai and in English, on the company's website under the section "Investor Relations" with the title "Shareholders' Meeting".
-The minor shareholders can propose agenda to the general meeting of shareholders and to nominate candidates for Directorship both in Thai and in English, on the company's website under the section "Investor Relations" with the title "Shareholders' Meeting".
-The minor shareholders can propose agenda to the general meeting of shareholders and to nominate candidates for Directorship during 1 October- 31 December (3 months) of each year, directly through the Company Secretary, and the Investor

-Relations Department.
-SPMC has posted rules and practices on the company website, and announced the news on website of the SET since 27 September 2018.
-As for 2018, there was no shareholder proposing any agenda or any candidate for the Directorship for the Board's consideration.
+The minor shareholders can propose agenda to the general meeting of shareholders and to nominate candidates for Directorship during 1 October- 31 December (3 months) of each year, directly through the Company Secretary, and the Investor Relations Department.
+SPMC has posted rules and practices on the company website, and announced the news on website of the SET since 20 September 2019.
+During 2019, there was no shareholder proposing any agenda or any candidate for the 2020 Directorship for the Board's consideration.